jpegues/kepmask/README.md

 # kepmask
-A package that generates Keplerian masks for a given protoplanetary disk.
+**kepmask** is a package that generates Keplerian masks for protoplanetary disks.

+COMING SOON.